omprakashpatel27/RateLimiter/README.md

 # Rate Limiter

 ## Problem Statement
-Build a Rate Limiter that stops users from submitting to many requests.
+Build a Rate Limiter that stops users from submitting too many requests.

 ## Capacity Estimation
 Assumption : 1 Billion ( 10^9 ) user going to call the rate limiter , we are using userId, timestamp from each userId every post call , userId corresponds to 8 bytes & also we are tracking the counts the service is called which takes 4 bytes , let suppose we have 20 services , then amount of data needed to store is :